KE4AL/amsatLink/README.md

-# AMSATlink
+# amsatLink

-AMSATlink is a proposed formation of nanosatellites linked in a peer-to-peer communications network, dynamically configured to allow for the addition and subtraction of new spacecraft and ground stations.
+amsatLink is a proposed formation of nanosatellites linked in a peer-to-peer communications network, dynamically configured to allow for the addition and subtraction of new spacecraft and ground stations.
 In addition, AMSATlink will allow for multi-point collection of space weather measurements to contribute a unique set of scientific data for scientific and educational analysis.

 ## Features: